Azure/Avere/src/terraform/examples/e2e/README.md

 | [7 Compute Workstation](#7-compute-workstation) | Deploys [Virtual Machines](https://docs.microsoft.com/en-us/azure/virtual-machines/) for [Linux](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/overview) and/or [Windows](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/overview) artist workstations. |
 | [Render Job Submission](#render-job-submission) | Submit render job from the perspective of a remote artist workstation. |

-To manage the Azure rendering solution infrastructure from your local workstation, the following prerequisite steps are required.
+To manage deployment of the Azure rendering solution from your local workstation, the following prerequisite steps are required.
 1. Make sure the [Terraform CLI](https://www.terraform.io/downloads.html) is downloaded locally.
 Version 1.0.10 (or higher) is required.
 1. Make sure the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) is installed locally.
 The latest version is 2.29.2 as of October, 2021.
 1. Make sure that [Git](https://git-scm.com/downloads) is installed locally.
 The latest version is 2.33.1 as of October, 2021.
-1. Run `az account show` to ensure that your target Azure subscription context is set appropriately.
-If requested, run `az login`
-1. To change your target Azure subscription context, run `az account set --subscription YOUR_SUBSCRIPTION_ID`
+1. Run `az account show` to ensure that your current Azure subscription session context is set appropriately.
+To change your current Azure subscription session context, run `az account set --subscription YOUR_SUBSCRIPTION_ID`
 1. Download the Azure rendering solution Terraform examples GitHub repository via the following commands.
    ```
    mkdir tf